jithujoshyjy/Servell/README.md

     </tr>
 </table>

+-- NOTES --
--- NOTE -- Only public async methods of the class are modified.
+* Only public async methods of the class are modified.
+* NextJS as of v14.2.3 does not support stage 3 ecmascript decorators by default, so you'll have to do some node_modules gymnastics to get it working.

 ## Why not Server Actions?
 * Server actions are limited to POST requests